sonm-io/presale-token/docs/admins-guide.md

   - **Migrating**.
 Presale is over, investors can't buy tokens but can exchange their presale tokens for real tokens via the crowdsale contract.
   - **Migrated**.
 Presale contract automatically switches to this phase when all tokes are successfully migrated.
-At this phase presale is totally over and it is safe to destroy presale contract.
+At this phase presale is totally finished.

  Management Functions